 One of Buffett’s many shared bits of advice is to get rich, slowly.

 Buffett shares his advice openly, and has been doing that for decades.
 What is odd is that there are not dozens of others copying the strategy.
-Berkshire Hathaway is along in the top 10 most valuable public companies as an investment holding company rather than a manufacturer, oil company, or tech company.
+Berkshire Hathaway is among the top 10 most valuable public companies as an investment holding company rather than a manufacturer, oil company, or tech company.
 It is alone in the Fortune 500 with its business model.

 I might be less surprised if it were as young as Amazon, Google, or Apple, but the company is older than me.
 Buffett’s original investing firm purchased the Berkshire Hathaway textile company back in 1962.
 He spent $7.50 per share on those shares.
 The per-share price today is $472,500.
 Buffett doesn’t believe in splitting shares.
 That 63,000x gain is thus real.